meet-minimalist/TinyImageNet-Benchmarks/README.md

 - The tfrecord have been created in following way.
     - First run the script "./misc_utils/create_train_test_ann.py" to generate txt file for training and test set annotations.
 This will be used for tfrecord generation.
     - Now uncomment line 63-64 in "tfrecords_helper.py" and run file to generate tfrecords for TinyImageNet or any other dataset at given location.
+- Note : Here, the test set means validation set which have been provided from TinyImageNet site, which has labels in it.
+The actual test set from TinyImageNet site doesn't contain any labels, so we have used validation set as a test set during training.

 ### File structre:
 - data_aug